aduuub/PerceptronAlgorithm/readme.txt

-To compile and execute the program:

-1- Compile the source code using the command:
-    javac *.java

-2- Execute the compiled files using the command:
-    java Perceptron.util.MakeImage
+For Perceptron, compile the Java files inside an IDE.

+The program is run by passing in the arguments: “filePath”

+The entry point of the program is the Perceptron class.